 Credit to Free People as they got back to us soon after that call to say the paper packaging was approved.
 While we may just be a minnow in their sea of products, we’re incredibly proud to be the only product in their warehouses (to our knowledge) packaged in 100% recycled paper packaging.

-If you want to show your support for a massive brand like Free People taking a chance on a ethics-first product like our Hair Ties, please buy a pack of our Hair Ties from them and leave a review saying how much you appreciate their push for eco-friendly alternatives to mainstream products.
+If you want to show your support for a massive brand like Free People taking a chance on a ethics-first product like our Hair Ties, please buy one of our Organic Twist Headbands from them and leave a review saying how much you appreciate their push for eco-friendly alternatives to mainstream products.
 Remember: as a customer, you have immense power in how companies choose to do business.

 What Comes Next in the Fight to Reduce Plastics

 As mentioned off the top, we conservatively estimate that 175 billion single-use plastic bags are used by the textile industry every year and is only the tip of the iceberg when it comes to the textile industry’s reliance on plastics (AKA polyesters, spandex, synthetics, nylons…).
 It’s a staggering and heart-wrenching number but you CAN do something about it:

 Buy second-hand.
 Second-hand clothing is rarely re-bagged on an individual level.
 If you want to reduce the number of bags you consume, choose a product that doesn’t require one.

 Seek out companies like KOOSHOO that package sustainably.
 Look up "brands that use paper packaging” and send your dollars to them instead.
 Make a show of telling the story of your product when it arrives via your social media (#feelingkooshoo) or with friends and family.
 Make it known that you will only accept recyclable packaging when buying new.